Fiji Travel Information

 Local time is GMT +12.

 Electrical current is 240 volts, 50Hz.
-Plugs have three oblique flat pins.
+Plugs have three oblique flat pins (Plug type I).

 Tipping is not encouraged in Fiji but small tips are appreciated for good service.
 Some resorts operate a staff Christmas fund where tips are shared, instead of tipping staff daily.

-Fiji does exhibit some socio-political tension and visitors need to be vigilant and avoid political rallies and public demonstrations.
-On 5 December 2006 the military moved into Suva, and took over the running of the country in what was the fourth coup in 20 years.
-Visitors are advised to keep up to date with the current situation and avoid all large gatherings of people.
-The uncertain political situation, poor economic climate and unemployment mean the crime rate is high and it is unwise to carry large amounts of cash or wear expensive clothes or jewellery.
-Pickpockets are active at bus stations and taxi ranks and women on their own should be cautious.
+There is a high crime rate due to the uncertain political situation, poor economic climate and unemployment rates.
+As in most places in the world, it is unwise to carry large amounts of cash or wear expensive clothes or jewellery when travelling.
+Pickpockets are active at bus stations and taxi ranks, and women on their own should be cautious.
 There has been an increase in the number of violent robberies, which have occurred against foreigners, particularly at night and in urban areas.

 Business is relatively casual in Fiji.
 Only for very formal meetings would suits need to be worn, otherwise a fairly casual, but neat approach to dress is taken.
-Patience is necessary as meetings rarely start at scheduled times.
 Fijians prefer using first names as opposed to titles.
-Business hours are generally 9am to 5pm Monday to Friday.
+Patience is necessary as meetings rarely start at scheduled times, but as Western business influence has increased in Fiji this is not always the case anymore.
+Business hours are generally from 9am to 5pm, Monday to Friday.
 Kava (the national drink) may be presented as a customary offering and alcohol is often consumed at business gatherings.

-Travellers to Fiji over 17 years do not have to pay duty on 250g of cigars or 250 cigarettes or a combination of tobacco products not exceeding 250g; 2.25 litres of liquor, or 4.5 litres of wine or 4.5 litres of beer or a combination of all these not exceeding the prescribed limit for any one of these categories.
+Travellers to Fiji over 18 years do not have to pay duty on 250g of cigars or 250 cigarettes or a combination of tobacco products not exceeding 250g.
+Travellers cannot exceed 2.25 litres of spirits, or 4.5 litres of wine or beer, nor any combination exceeding the prescribed limit for any one of these categories.
 Visitors may bring other permissible items, so long as these items do not exceed the value of F$400 per person.
-Restrictions apply to firearms and ammunition and meat and dairy products from Tasmania.
-Travellers who have been on a pilgrimage and return to Fiji with holy water will be checked to ensure it is accompanied by certification declaring it sterile and free from contaminants.

 Become our Fiji Travel Expert